magicalbob/ChunkWrap/README.md

 3.  **External configuration management**: Move configuration options to `~/.config/chunkwrap.json` with CLI commands for managing settings.

+4.  **Make cross platform**: local usage on Mac is good.
+My test machine is via ssh to a linux machine.
+The current code does not support this.
+Consider adding optional argument `chunkwrap [--output {clipboard|stdout|file}]` to handle this situation.

 ### Future considerations

 -   **Chunk overlap**: Add optional overlap between chunks to preserve context across boundaries